benjikershenbaum/Automatic-Music-Transcription/README.md

 10. C Major Scale
 11. Stardust
 12. Viper's Drag

+# How to use:
+Preprocess-Inputs - Converts inputs in a folder to appropriate input to NN.
+Model - Create the model.
+Generate - Generate outputs.
+The libraries needed can be found in the requirements.txt file.

 # Future Plans
 The next step of this project is to improve the transcription by using Bidirectional LSTM Recurrent Neural Network, which will improve transcription accuracy greatly.